These are all products I personally vouch for and that have really proven their value to me.

 Money belt.
 Sometimes, putting your money in the front pocket of your jeans is enough.
 Sometimes, it’s better to play it safer.
 When we went to Barcelona, for example, everyone – including Spanish friends – told us to watch out for the infamous pickpockets.
 This money belt gave us peace of mind and can be worn by either my husband or me.

 Travel purse.
-A purse is very much a matter of personal taste.
-To be honest, I am not much of a purse gal – I’d rather just put a couple of things in my pocket.
+In every day life, I am not much of a purse gal – I’d rather just put a couple of things in my pocket.
 But sometimes, a mom’s gotta carry stuff.
-I like this one, because it’s affordable, resistant to would-be purse-snatchers, durable, fits a ton of stuff without being gigantic itself, and has a ton of convenient pockets that make sense to me.
-This one comes in a good variety of colors.
+But I like this one, because it’s affordable, resistant to would-be purse-snatchers, durable, fits a ton of stuff without being gigantic itself, and has a ton of convenient pockets that make sense to me.

-Get a good converter/adapter (make sure it’s BOTH).
-For us, a universal one has been key, since the UK, Continental Europe, and Switzerland all have different systems.
-Full disclosure, this isn’t the exact one we bought, but this one gets good reviews on Amazon.
+BEFORE YOU TRAVEL INTERNATIONALLY: check to see whether you’ll need an adapter.
+If need be, get a good converter/adapter (make sure it’s BOTH).
+For us, a universal one has been key, since the UK, Continental Europe, and Switzerland all have different systems from each other.

 Kindle Paperwhite.
 Normally an early-adopter, I resisted moving away from the printed book.
 While I will never give them up completely, I am now an enthusiastic fan of the Kindle.
 I specify Paperwhite (as opposed to the Fire or any other e-reader whose screen reflects light), because it is SOOOO easy to read whether you are in the dark or out in the bright sun (and less breakable too).
 Instead of bringing a bajillion books with us on trips now, we just load up our Kindles – mostly with books borrowed on the app our U.S. public library uses (Overdrive).
 A huge added bonus for me is being able to email web pages and PDFs to my Kindle, so I have backups of all our important documents on it.
 Once they are uploaded, they are accessible regardless of internet access (protect your Kindle with a password!).